chaitanyanettem/chaitanyanettem.github.com/_posts/2014-05-02-a-critique-of-the-design-of-the-clever-api.md

 ---
 layout: post
-title: A (small) critique
+title: A (small) critique of Clever's API
 date: 2014-05-02 14:53
 permalink: a-critique-of-the-design-of-the-clever-api
-summary: I explored the Clever API recently while applying for an internship position at the company and I liked how clean, self contained and comprehensive it is.
+summary: I explored Clever's API recently while applying for an internship position at the company and I liked how clean, self contained and comprehensive it is.
 categories: api review
 ---

-I explored the Clever API recently while applying for an internship position at the company and I liked how clean, self contained and comprehensive it is.
+I explored [Clever's](https://clever.com/developers/docs) API recently while applying for an internship position at the company and I liked how clean, self contained and comprehensive it is.

 There are 6 kinds of resources that can be accessed using the API - Students, Teachers, Schools, Districts, Sections, Events.